 3. You’re unable to see the opportunities for growth: When you’re too busy looking at the cracks on the wall, you miss out on all the space that’s there and open for use.
 A habit of perpetual complaining will program your mind to only search for what’s wrong in your life and surroundings, instead of focusing on what’s going right.
 A growth mindset that’s focused on progress will consider what isn’t working and act to change it, while also putting equal (if not more) effort into searching for and capitalizing on opportunities for improvement and growth.

 4. You forget to be grateful: It’s hard to be in a state of gratitude when you’re complaining all the time.
 Gratitude generates a feeling of warmth and abundance.
 Based on the Law of Attraction, the more appreciative that you are for all that you have, material or otherwise, the more you’re likely to attract towards you.
-So, the next time you find yourself tempted to complain, take a deep breath and think of all the wonderful things and people around you.
+The next time you find yourself tempted to complain, take a deep breath and think of all the wonderful things and people around you.
 You’ll feel an instant shift in how you see your life.

 In Japanese culture, broken ceramics are often repaired with lacquer dusted with powdered gold, a technique called Kintsugi.
 These flaws are perceived as unique and believed to add beauty to the object, seeing its flaws as an enhancement, rather than something to be hidden.